Skip to main content

 • A sub-domain

-• An internal device that supports Windows, Linux or MacOs.
+• An internal device that supports Windows, Linux, or macOS.

 How you choose to add your target will affect what we scan and the license we use.